ndurner/aileen2/README.md

   (The process started from chrome location /home/ubuntu/.cache/selenium/chrome/linux64/126.0.6478.61/chrome is no longer running, so ChromeDriver is assuming that Chrome has crashed.)

 Remedy: check that Chrome is installed and Selenium is set up (see Prerequisites above)

+## Access to model is restricted
+Error message:
+> Access to model google/paligemma-3b-mix-448 is restricted.
+You must be authenticated to access it.

+Remedy: after PaliGemma has been downloaded to the Hugging Face cache (either through a direct download/setup-resources.py or huggingface-cli, see above), both main.py and server.py can be run after the TRANSFORMERS_OFFLINE environment variable has been set, e.g. in the file .env:
+> TRANSFORMERS_OFFLINE=1

+If setup-resources.py had failed previously after a successful direct-download of PaliGemma, you can re-run setup-resources.py using the already downloaded tar instead of the direct-download URL:
+> python3 ./setup_resources.py --vlm-model-url /tmp/paligemma.tar

+## module 'cv2.dnn' has no attribute 'DictValue'
+Error message:
+> AttributeError: module 'cv2.dnn' has no attribute 'DictValue'

+Set up a fresh venv.
+Assuming the Nvidia PyTorch container:
+> apt install python3.10-venv
+python3 -m venv venv
+source venv/bin/activate

+Then, repeat installation procedure as above.

 # Acknowledgments
 The PaliGemma parser in paligemma/ was taken from Big-Vision repository, where it was released under Apache-2.0 license.